mondul/HiyaCFW-Helper/README.md

 * Uses your platform's twltool (binaries for Linux and MacOS included) to decrypt the NAND.
 * Mounts the decrypted NAND (OSFMount required for Windows) and extracts it to the chosen output destination.
 * Installs the HiyaCFW and the patched files on the chosen output destination.
-* (Optional) installs the latest release of TWiLightMenu++ (or any of the previous releases of it or DSiMenu++ or SRLoader placed at the same folder as the helper) on the chosen output destination.
+* (Optional) installs the latest release of TWiLightMenu++ on the chosen output destination.

 ### _NAND mode:_
 Clicking on the integrated circuit button will give you a NAND mode, where you can uninstall unlaunch or install its v1.4 stable release, remove the No$GBA footer or add it.
 Recommended only for those with a hardmod.